Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - Cause another cell to die
 - Altering expression of certain genes
 - Remodeling the cell’s cytoskeleton
+- Changing the concentration of cellular ions and small molecules
+- Activating or deactivating certain enzymes

 #### Signal Transduction 4.3